Self-contained two-layer shallow water theory of strong internal bores

-Consider a horizontal channel of constant height $H$ bounded by two parallel solid walls and filled with two inviscid immiscible fluids with constant densities $\rho^{+}$ and $\rho^{-}$ as shown in figure \ref{fig:sktch1}.
-The fluids are subject to a downward gravity force with the free fall acceleration $g.$ The interface separating the fluids at the horizontal position $x$ and time instant $t$ is located at the height $z=\zeta(x,t),$ which is equal to the depth of the bottom layer $h^{+}=H-h^{-},$ where $h^{-}$ is the depth of the top layer.
-The velocity $\vec{u}^{\pm}$ and pressure $p^{\pm}$ in both layers is governed by the Euler equation
+Consider a horizontal channel of a constant height $H$ which is bounded by two parallel solid walls and filled with two inviscid immiscible fluids with constant densities $\rho^{+}$ and $\rho^{-}$ as shown in Fig. \ref{fig:sktch1}.
+The fluids are subject to a downward gravity force with the free fall acceleration $g.$ The interface separating the fluids at the horizontal position $x$ and the time instant $t$ is located at the height $z=\zeta(x,t).$ The latter is equal to the depth of the bottom layer $h^{+}=H-h^{-},$ where $h^{-}$ is the depth of the top layer.
+The velocity $\vec{u}^{\pm}$ and the pressure $p^{\pm}$ in each layer are governed by the Euler equation

-and the incompressibility constraint $\vec{\nabla}\cdot\vec{u}=0.$ Henceforth, for the sake of brevity, we drop $\pm$ indices when analogous expressions apply to both layers.
-At the interface, $z=\zeta(x,t)$, we have the continuity of pressure, $[p]\equiv p^{+}-p^{-}=0,$ and the kinematic condition
+and the incompressibility constraint $\vec{\nabla}\cdot\vec{u}=0.$ Henceforth, for the sake of brevity, we drop $\pm$ indices wherever analogous expressions apply to both layers.
+At the interface $z=\zeta(x,t)$, we have the continuity of pressure, $[p]\equiv p^{+}-p^{-}=0,$ and the kinematic condition

-where $u$ and $w$ are the $x$ and $z$ components of velocity, and the subscripts $t$ and $x$ stand for the respective partial derivatives.
-Integrating the incompressibility constraint over the depth of layer and using (\ref{eq:kin}), we obtain
+where $u$ and $w$ are the $x$ and $z$ components of velocity, and the subscripts $t$ and $x$ stand for the corresponding partial derivatives.
+Integrating the incompressibility constraint over the depth of each layer and using Eq. (\ref{eq:kin}), we obtain

-where overbar denotes the average over the layer depth.
-Similarly, averaging the horizontal $(x)$ component of (\ref{eq:Euler}), we have
+where the overbar denotes the depth average.
+Similarly, averaging the horizontal $(x)$ component of Eq. (\ref{eq:Euler}), we have